-PKL 12 auction: 10 crorepatis highlight Day 1, Aanil Mohan scripts history on Day 2 - www.lokmattimes.com
+PKL 12 Auction: 10 crorepatis highlight day 1, Aanil Mohan scripts history on day 2 - www.lokmattimes.com

 The all-rounder from Himachal Pradesh won the highest bid across both categories on Day 2, with Uday Parte getting the second-highest bid in Category D. He was signed by Jaipur Pink Panthers INR 50.10 Lakhs.

-Speaking about the Player Auction, Anupam Goswami, League Commissioner of Pro Kabaddi League said, “It is very positive that the momentum of the PKL 12 Player Auction Day 1 has been maintained on Day 2.
-The teams have displayed strong interest in Categories C and D, especially through the INR 78 lakh buy for PKL debutant Aanil Mohan, the highest ever for a Category D player in our League’s history.
+Speaking about the Player Auction, Anupam Goswami, Business Head, Mashal Sports & League Commissioner, Pro Kabaddi League, "It is very positive that the momentum of the PKL 12 Player Auction Day 1 has been maintained on Day 2.
+The teams have displayed strong interest in Categories C and D, especially through the Rs78 lakh buy for PKL debutant Aanil Mohan, the highest ever for a Category D player in our League's history.
 Such fresh players often form the backbone of a team, and investing in their growth is key to building competitive squads for the long term.
-Of course, the emergence of 10 ‘Crorepati’ players this season reflects a balanced market, where both established names and new talent are being valued appropriately.
-It sets the tone for another competitive season ahead.”
+Of course, the emergence of 10 'Crorepati' players this season reflects a balanced market, where both established names and new talent are being valued appropriately.
+It sets the tone for another competitive season ahead," as quoted from a release by PKL12 Auction.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app